ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.admin/tab-adapters.md

 ### **3.)
 Keywords**
 Here are some search terms associated with the adapter.

-### **4.)
-Version**
+### **4th version**
-The available version is displayed here.
-For overview, the development status of an adapter is highlighted. (red = in planning, yellow = beta, orange = alpha, green = final).
+The available version is shown here.
+The development status of an adapter is highlighted in color to provide an overview. (red = planned; yellow = beta; orange = alpha; green = final).

-### **5.)
-Installed**
+### **5.) installed**
 This column gives various information about the installation status of this adapter.
-First, there is the version number of the installed adapter.
-If this is in bold there is an update.
-Behind it is the number of instances installed by this adapter in square brackets, how many of them are activated and what their status is.
-Thus, [2/1] means that there are two instances of this adapter, one of which is activated and runs without problems (the latter can be recognized by the green color of the second number).
-Further to the right there is an update icon if there is an update adapter for this adapter.
+On the one hand there is the version number of the installed adapter.
+If this is printed in bold, there is an update.
+After that, in square brackets, is the number of instances installed by this adapter, how many are enabled, and what their status is.
+[2/1] means that there are two instances of this adapter, one of which is activated and running without problems (the latter can be recognized by the green color of the second number).
+There is an update icon further to the right if there is an update for this adapter.
 Clicking on this icon starts the update process.

 ### **6.)
 Platform**
-Here is indicated on which software platform this adapter is based.
+The software platform on which this adapter is based is specified here.
 Usually this is javascript under nodejs.

 ### **7.)
 License**
-This is the license under which the adapter is provided.
-The license conditions are usually found in the readme.
-If the license requires that it must be accepted by the end user, a corresponding window will be displayed with the license conditions when creating an instance.
+This is the license under which the adapter is made available.
+The license conditions can usually be found in the readme.
+If the license requires acceptance by the end user, a license terms window will appear when creating an instance.

 ### **8.)
 Install**
-In this column are several buttons for the installation and for help.
+This column contains various buttons for installation and for help.

 ![](../../../de/adapterref/iobroker.admin/img/tab-adapters_icons02_20170108.jpg)

-1. (+) Add an instance of the adapter.
-This must still be configured and activated in the Instances tab.
-For most adapters, any number of instances can be installed, e.g. to address different hardware.
+1. (+) This adds an instance of the adapter.
+This still has to be configured and activated in the Instances tab.
+With most adapters, any number of instances can be installed, e.g. to address different hardware.
 If this is not possible, a window opens with a corresponding error message.
 2. (?)
-If this button is active, it links to the help page for the adapter.
+When this button is active, it links to the adapter's help page.
 This is usually located on GitHub, where the adapter is also maintained.
-3. (Trashcan) This button deletes the adapter and all already installed instances
+3. (trash can) This button deletes the adapter and all instances already installed
-4. (pull-down menu) This menu can be used to install earlier versions of the respective adapter.
+4. (Pull-down menu) Previous versions of the respective adapter can be installed via this menu.
 This pulldown menu is only visible in expert mode.